-OUR ANNUAL PLAN 2016/17
+Our Annual Plan 2016/17

 Under the Local Government Act 2002 we are required to adopt an Annual Plan for each financial year.
-In our Annual Plan 2016/17 we have committed to undertaking work in each of our key activities (the what) in the table below.
+In our Annual Plan 2016/17 we have committed to undertaking work in each of our key activities (the what) in the diagram below.
 As part of our annual business planning process, we have also committed to a number of activities relating to our people, culture and values, customers and stakeholders, systems and processes, assets and money (the how).

-The table below outlines the activities we have planned and budgeted to undertake in 2016/17.
+The diagram below outlines the activities we have planned and budgeted to undertake in 2016/17.

-WHERE WE ARE GOING - 2016/17
+Where we are going - 2016/17